Forty-shilling freeholders: Ireland

 Similarly in Ireland before 1829 the franchise for county constituencies was restricted to forty-shilling freeholders.
 This gave anyone who owned or rented land that was worth forty shillings (two pounds) or more, the right to vote.
 As a consequence they were termed the "forty-shilling freeholders".
 This included many Catholics who obtained the vote under the Roman Catholic Relief Act 1793 for the Irish House of Commons (from 1801 for the United Kingdom House of Commons).

 The Parliamentary Elections (Ireland) Act 1829, enacted on the same day as the Roman Catholic Relief Act 1829, raised the franchise qualification to the English threshold level of ten pounds.
-This eliminated the middling tenantry who had risked much in defying their landlords on Daniel O'Connell's behalf in the 1828 Clare by-election that helped finally force the issue of Catholic access to Parliament, and it reduced the overall electorate in the country from 216,000 voters to just 37,000.
+This eliminated the middling tenantry who had risked much in defying their landlords on Daniel O'Connell's behalf in the 1828 County Clare by-election that helped finally force the issue of Catholic access to Parliament, and it reduced the overall electorate in the country from 216,000 voters to just 37,000.

 O'Connell's erstwhile ally in Ulster, George Ensor predicted as the price for allowing "a few Catholic gentlemen to be returned to Parliament", the sacrifice of the forty-shilling freeholder and "indifference" it demonstrated to the cause of parliamentary reform would prove "disastrous" for the country.
 In Ensor's home county Armagh, "Emancipation" reduced an electorate of over 8,000 by three quarters so that even after the Reform Act 1832 and the Representation of the People (Ireland) Act 1832, it stood at just 3,487.

 The forty-shilling qualification continued after 1829 in the comparatively small number of Irish boroughs which had the status of a corporate county.
 But the ten-pound threshold remained the basis of the county franchise in Ireland until the Representation of the People Act 1884 which extended the same voting qualifications as existed in the towns to the countryside.